kaiagaoqy/home/index.md

 ---

 # Qingying Gao (Kaia) 高清滢
-ABOUT ME:
+**ABOUT ME:**

-I am a second-year master student in the Department of Computer Science at the Johns Hopkins University.
+I am a second-year master student in the Department of Computer Science at Johns Hopkins University.

 I am a member of the **Lions Vision Research & Rehab Center**, Wilmer Eye Institute and **Artificial Intelligence for Engineering and Medicine Lab**.
 I am advised by Prof. Yingzi Xiong and Prof. Rama Chellappa.